Welcome to 2022-23, Maroon Family!

 Today's school counselors are vital members of the education team.
 They help all students in the areas of academic achievement, personal/social development and career development, ensuring today's students become the productive, well-adjusted adults of tomorrow.
 The professional high school counselor holds a master’s degree and required state certification in school counseling.
 Maintaining certification includes on-going professional development to stay current with educational reform and challenges facing today’s students.Our school social workers play a unique role in the school as they work with school staff, students, families, and community agencies in removing barriers to education.
 They serve as the vital link between home, school, and community.
 Some of the services provided by our school social workers include: Counseling, Groups, Family Contact, Interventions, crisis support, RTI Tier 2 & 3 interventions, and SPED services.
 The professional high school social workers holds a master’s degree and required state certification in school social work.
 Maintaining certification includes on-going professional development to stay current with educational reform and challenges facing today’s students

 The school’s phone number, (847) 888-5100, must be dialed before the extension.

 Counselors will meet with students at various times throughout the year.
 Students are welcome to make an appointment with their assigned counselor whenever necessary.
-In order to set up an appointment a student may stop by and place his or her name on that counselor’s individual sign- up sheet, which is conveniently located on the front counter of the Guidance Department.
-Parents may call the counselor’s direct number (see chart below) to schedule an appointment, leave a message or ask a question.
+Parents may call the counselor’s direct number to schedule an appointment, leave a message or ask a question.
 Students are assigned to counselors based on the spelling of their last names.

-Tier one universal groups are meetings with students at the beggining of the year to give grade level guidance.
+Tier one universal groups are meetings with students at the beginning of the year to give grade level guidance.